What’s your most embarrassing classroom moment as a teacher? Take a second to get a good visual.

 So I decided that the best, although certainly not the easiest, way to safely introduce my students to ancient deities for each ancient culture was to write my own materials.
 These quickly became among the highest engagement activities of the year.
 It’s a great way to enhance a grade rather than assigning extra credit.
 It’s great to leave with subs or to use as an early finisher activity.

-If you’re wanting to do some research on your own, these are my go to Ancient History sites.
+These are my go to Ancient History sites.
 I search for “[Ancient Culture name] Religion” and follow the hyperlinks.

 - World History Encyclopedia